 She has added many certifications over the past 10 years including Specialist in Fitness Nutrition and enjoys helping others learn how to optimize their health and performance from the inside out.
 She knows what we put into our bodies we get back out.
 This includes our thoughts and as she embarked on her Yoga Teacher Training journey in 2020 with Gillian Taylor, after practicing yoga for five years, she quickly found the spiritual connection that she had always heard about.
 The mind/body/breath connection has become so powerful and life-changing that her whole perspective on her personal practice has shifted.
 She strives to always deliver a challenging, creative, and unique flow to her students and encourages them to not take it all too seriously, to just have fun, be present and enjoy each moment.

 Heather stepped into her first yoga class in 2009, as an avid runner and tri-athlete yoga was the perfect fit in her fitness routine.
 While the physical practice is what first drew her to yoga, it was the life lessons she learned on the mat that kept drawing her back.
-Not knowing what life had in store for her she can look back now with such appreciation for all that yoga has given her, in 2013 she was diagnosed with thyroid cancer, even though she would take some pretty long breaks in those first couple of years after diagnosis, yoga was always there for her, in the pages she followed on Instagram, in the books she read and the magazines she subscribed to.
+Not knowing what life had in store for her she can look back now with such appreciation for all that yoga has given her.
+In 2013 she was diagnosed with thyroid cancer.
+Even though she would take some pretty long breaks in the first couple of years after diagnosis, yoga was always there for her, in the pages she followed on Instagram, in the books she read and the magazines she subscribed to.
 She was always called back to her mat and her home practice continued to grow.
 Through treatment and recovery it was the breath, the mindfulness and the contentment of just being in the moment on her mat that made the heavy days lighter.
-In 2018, Heather found the courage to step into studio space once again at One Love Yoga, “It was very much like coming home after being away for a long time, I instantly felt like I belonged.”
+In 2018, Heather found the courage to step into studio space once again at One Love Yoga.
+Heather says, “it was very much like coming home after being away for a long time, I instantly felt like I belonged.”
 Heather became the 1st teacher trainee under the masterful guidance of the owner of One Love Yoga Studio, Gillian Taylor in May of 2019 and completed her Yoga Alliance RYT200 in November 2019.
 Heather comes to her mat every day with an open heart and lots of excitement for what she will learn and how she can grow.
 She holds a certificate in Accessible Yoga and believes that yoga is for EVERY BODY.
 She loves to help her students remember that they are perfect exactly where they are and that they are capable of whatever they desire.
 A student always, she is looking forward to adding additional certifications and specialties to her teaching and looks forward to adding her RYT300 in 2021.